 All new employees begin with a 90-day probationary period of employment so that Administration/ Management can evaluate the new employee's ability to work as a part of the LifePath of Mid-Missouri, LLC team to meet the supported individuals' needs successfully.
 The quality of our employees is what makes us able to provide great care to our individuals.
 During this time, call-ins and requests for time off will not be accepted.
-Transfers from the location of hire are not permitted during the 90-day probationary period, except at the discretion of the Executive Director/owner.
+Transfers from the location of hire are not permitted during the 90-day probationary period, except at the discretion of the Director of HR/CEO/owner.
 During the 90-day probationary period employees may be terminated without cause.
+Probationary periods may be extended at the discretion of the Director of HR/CEO/owner.